danosborne/api-post/starling-st.md

   ^ #'/api/v1/accounts/balance'
 ```

 Now we can the pass the entity class itself as an argument to `fetch:`.
-We'll also pass a reader to the HTTP client to decode responses.
-This is done with a single-argument block (effectively a lambda that is applied when a response arrives).
+We'll also _plug in_ a reader to decode responses.
+This is done with a single-argument block, effectively a lambda that is applied when a response arrives.
 The JSON reader maps the response properties to the entity's instance variables.
 Behind the scenes, the reader uses reflection.

 Here's the new `fetch:` after some changes: